 Jumping here First Jump Course.

-A recent development is a device for exit training; the Pendulator, allowing you to make a simulated base exit with a high degree of realism.
+We have unique device for exit training, the Pendulator.
+A device that allowing you to make a simulated base exit with a high degree of realism.
 You are jumping from a height of approx. 9 meters (30 feet).
 A system of ropes will catch your fall in the same way a canopy will open.
 The Pendulator allows you to do many exits in a very short time.
 In one hour, you can do 10 training exits.
-Utilizing this device, we’ve seen an 80-percent improvement of the number of properly executed actual exits at Kjerag.
+Utilizing this device, we’ve seen an 80-90 percent improvement of the number of properly executed actual exits at Kjerag.

 Courses start on Fridays at 4 pm in June, July and August and first week of September.
 To be sure to secure a slot, we suggest that you to contact the main instructor by e-mail and make an appointment with him.